yarkhinephyo/15-445-database-systems-notes/16 - Two-phase locking.md

 **Two-phased locking (Pessimistic protocol)**

-1. <u>Growing</u> - Transaction requests all the locks it need.
+1. <ins>Growing</ins> - Transaction requests all the locks it need.
 (Cannot unlock during growing phase)
-2. <u>Shrinking</u> - Transaction is allowed to only release or downgrade locks that it previously acquired.
+2. <ins>Shrinking</ins> - Transaction is allowed to only release or downgrade locks that it previously acquired.
 Shrinking phase is entered immediately after the first lock is released.

 ![](images/Pasted%20image%2020221101120914.png)

-Subjected to <u>cascading aborts</u> which is a performance issue.
+Subjected to <ins>cascading aborts</ins> which is a performance issue.
 For example, an abort of one transaction will cause other transactions to abort too.

 ![](images/Pasted%20image%2020221101121255.png)

-To avoid <u>dirty reads</u> (reading uncommitted data), we use strong strict 2PL which only release the exclusive locks at the end of transactions.
+To avoid <ins>dirty reads</ins> (reading uncommitted data), we use strong strict 2PL which only release the exclusive locks at the end of transactions.
 It can release shared locks during the shrinking phase.
 (In rigorous 2PL, both shared and exclusive locks are held till commit/abort)

 ![](images/Pasted%20image%2020221101121640.png)